socrata/datasync/index.md

 - A computer/server running Java 1.6 (a.k.a version 1.6) or higher.
 - A Socrata account with a Publisher role or Owner rights to at least one dataset.
 - An App Token.
 If you have not yet created one read [how to obtain an App token](http://beta.dev.socrata.com/docs/app-tokens.html)
 - **IMPORTANT:** To take advantage of the most up-to-date and efficient publishing method (replace via FTP), if you are running DataSync behind a firewall it must be configured to allow FTP traffic through ports 22222 (for the control connection) and all ports within the range of 3131 to 3141 (for data connection).
+The other publishing methods (append, upsert, delete, and replace (not using FTP)) use HTTP to send data and would *not* require firewall configuration changes.

 [Continue to guide for setting up a standard job]({{ site.root }}/guides/setup-standard-job.html)